[two_third padding=”0 15px 0 15px”]

 This program can be tailored to suit different levels of understanding, from topic introduction through to topic consolidation.

 There are two options for this program.
-The 2 hour short program includes three activities listed below (selected upon booking).
-The 4 hour long program includes all five activities.
+The two-hour program includes three of the activities listed below, which are selected upon booking.
+The four-hour program includes five activities.

-Inspect our collection of preserved ocean treasures and identify features these marine organisms have that help them to survive in an ever-changing environment.
+Inspect our collection of preserved ocean treasures and identify the features that help these marine creatures survive in the intertidal zone.

 Rock Platform Discovery

-Students will survey the fascinating world of the intertidal zone and uncover the crabs, sea snails and other animals and plants that make the rockpools their home.
+Students will explore the unique intertidal zone and uncover the species that make this challenging environment their home.

 Both programs conclude with: